How to Apply

 The Diagnostic Medical Sonography (DMS) Program student admission is the responsibility and at the discretion of the Reading Hospital School of Health Sciences.
 Admission standards meet and/or exceed Alvernia University’s admission standards.
 Admission to the Diagnostic Medical Sonography Program is competitive and the selection of students will be based on personal composition, academic ability, references, interview performance, aptitude tests, writing samples, and previous healthcare experience.

 The Diagnostic Medical Sonography Program admits classes every January.
-The application deadline for January enrollment is June 1.
-Please note: January 2019 admission class has closed.
-We are now processing applications for January 2020 admission.
+The application deadline for January enrollment is June 1st.
+We are now processing applications for January 2021 admission.

 Admission into the Program is highly competitive.
 For this reason, the Program Director operates in accordance with a selective admission process, which means the best-qualified applicants each year receive consideration for admission.